I was born somewhere on earth between blood and flowers.

 I explore the sound of my trumpet.

 Kame (alias Tassos Tataroglou) was born in 1985 in Greece, where he studied classical trumpet with Ioannis Karampetsos, besides music theory & analysis and pedagogics.
 Since 2013 he lives in Basel.
 Between 2015-2017 he attended the master in free improvisation with Fred Frith and Alfred Zimmerlin.
-His curiosity about different approaches of musical expression in other cultures led him start learning the shakuhachi in 2019 with the master Ueli Fuyûru Derendinger.
+His curiosity about different approaches of musical expression in other cultures led him start learning the shakuhachi of the Kinko school in 2019 with the master Ueli Fuyûru Derendinger.

 Deeply connected to the exploration of timbre, he created in 2017 the Microtone – Duplex trumpet.
 This instrument combines most ways of the construction of brass instruments from the Renaissance up to today.
 The result of this experiment is the main tool for Kame’s music.

 In 2019 he published his first works: Escape, Tsuru no sugomori & Materia Ignota and the DVD Basel walks, through which he reveals the big range of possibilities of the microtone-duplex.
-Later this year he published his arrangement of the remarkable traditional japanese piece for shakuhachi Tsuru no sugomori (Renpoken) in western notation.
+Later this year he published his arrangement of the remarkable traditional japanese piece for shakuhachi Tsuru no sugomori (Renpoken) in western notation (see publications).
 In March 2020 he released his first duo recording 2:1 with the contrabassist George Kokkinaris.